RedstoneDubstep/ServerDataManager/README.md

 A server utility mod that gives admins ingame insight into the server's data.
 ### Usage
 This mod adds two commands that are usable by server admins.
-The prior one is for managing the server data, the latter one's purpose is managing the world data (and can thus also be used in singleplayer).
+The former one is for managing the server data, the latter one's purpose is managing the world data (and can thus also be used in singleplayer).
 Both commands have subcommands with which specific data can be retrieved.

 */serverdata [subcommand]*:
 - *crash-reports* allows you to get access to the content of crash reports, either via sending them into the chat or copying the content to clipboard
 - *logs* allows you to get access to the content of log files, either via sending them into the chat or copying the content to clipboard
-- *properties* allows you to read out the server's properties and their respective values
+- *properties* allows you to read the server's properties, with all the property keys and their respective values

 */worlddata [subcommand]*:
 - *advancements* allows you to count or read out the advancements of specific players